nezaj/instant-llm-guides/guides/006_instaql.md

 ## Best Practices

-1. **Index fields** that you'll filter, sort, or use in comparisons
+1. **Index fields in the schema** that you'll filter, sort, or use in comparisons
 2. **Use field selection** to minimize data transfer and re-renders
 3. **Defer queries** when dependent data isn't ready
 4. **Avoid deep nesting** of associations when possible
-5. **Be careful with queries** that might return large result sets
+5. **Be careful with queries** that might return large result sets, use where clauses, limits, and pagination to avoid timeouts

 ## Troubleshooting